 - 1. Jesus teaches us something concerning attitude and life Matthew 6:19-21 - 2.
 That passage of scripture really is a treasure! - A. It has the greatest instruction that we could ever receive regarding our finances. - 1) It shifts the focus from saving up treasures here on earth to saving up treasures in heaven. - 2) It advises us to shift from worldly, materialistic things to the things of God! - 3.
-Money, wealth, and materialism are cancers that eat away at the character of Christians and the work of the church.
-Our culture is saturated with materialism. - A. We are constantly bombarded with the message that more wealth and more stuff are the answers to our problems in life these are the things which bring true happiness. - 1) Materialism is a disease of the heart.
+Materialism is a cancer that eats away at the character of Christians and the work of the church.
+Our culture is saturated with materialism. - A. We are constantly bombarded with the message that more money and stuff is the answer to our problems in life these are the things which bring true happiness. - 1) Materialism is a disease of the heart.

 - 4. Christians have bought into this philosophy of the need for more.
-The quest for more money, more property, and more stuff has gotten us into financial turmoil. - A. The quest for more things and the lack of enough money is a stressor that destroys homes and families even the homes of Christians! - B. New credit card applications come in every day, everyone wanting to lend us money, wanting to help us refinance away what little equity we have in our homes, telemarketer's try to sell us windows, gutters, vinyl siding, and dream vacations.
-There is pressure all around to buy more, more, more and more!
+The quest for more money, more property, and more stuff has gotten us into financial turmoil. - A. The quest for more things and the lack of enough money is a stressor that destroys homes and families even the homes of Christians! - B. New credit card applications come in every day, everyone wanting to lend us money, wanting to help us refinance away what little equity we have in our homes. - 1) Telemarketer's try to sell us windows, gutters, vinyl siding, and dream vacations.
+Pressure to buy more and more!